joeldimeglio/CS3773-002-Team6/README.md

 To use

-#1 Download zip file
+#1 Download zip file from Xampp branch first

-#2 Move Xampp file directly to C://
+#2 Create a folder called xampp/ directly on your C://

-#3 Go to Xampp/htdocs and create a folder GroceryDelivery and put the rest of the files into this folder
+#3 Put all files from Xampp branch into this folder

+#4 Download zip from master branch

+#5 Move all contents to xampp/htdocs/GroceryDelivery

-#4 Find xampp-control.exe in xampp/ and run it
+#6 Find xampp-control.exe in the xampp/ main folder and run it

-#5 Start the apache server and the mysql server

-#6 you can now access the myphpadmin data base by going to localhost on your browser.
-To vist the website: localhost/GroceryDeliver/index.html
+#7 Start Apache and mySQL

+#8 You are now ready to view the website.
+On your browser go to localhost/GroceryDelivery/index.html

+#9 To go to a specific site replace index.html with your desired destination